 - 1 scotch pancake and low fat Greek yoghurt and a tsp of raw honey

 - Baked beans and a slice of wholemeal bread

 - Berry smoothie with one banana and coconut water

 - Carrots and hummus.

-For those looking to become a runner to lose weight, it’s important to note that while improving your fitness and stamina as a runner, you may notice that your weight actually increases.
+For those looking to become a runner to lose weight, it’s important to note that while improving your fitness and stamina as a runner, you may notice that your weight increases.
 This doesn’t mean you’re piling on the pounds, but rather that your body is losing fat and building muscle.
 You might also find that as you begin to drink more fluids to sustain your new energetic lifestyle, fluid retention can also have an impact on the number you see on the scales.
-It’s better to avoid weighing yourself while training or taking up running and rather take note of your overall health and wellbeing.
-As long as you’re eating a runner's diet rich in whole, nutritious foods, with plenty of protein and vegetables, and you’re not overcompensating after a long workout, you should see changes in your physical appearance and sense of wellbeing, whether it be gaining muscle, losing fat, toning up or feeling less tired and lethargic.
+It’s better to avoid weighing yourself while training or taking up running, and instead take note of your overall health and wellbeing.
+If you’re eating a runner's diet rich in whole, nutritious foods, with plenty of protein and vegetables, and you’re not overcompensating after a long workout, you should see changes in your physical appearance and sense of wellbeing, whether it be gaining muscle, losing fat, toning up or feeling less tired and lethargic.

 What to Eat as a Runner

 If you’re new to running, you might be looking for creative, healthy and delicious recipe ideas to help get you inspired to cook from scratch at home.
 When it comes to meal planning and recipes, you should always try to stock up on real and wholesome food rather than processed and convenience meals.
 The concept of clean eating is one that many runners choose as it emphasises the health benefits of avoiding heavily processed food and opting instead to eat fresh vegetables, high-quality and organic meat, fish and eggs, and bulking up recipes with beans, pulses and nuts.